The Full Story

 The 500-year old cemetery was initially purchased by the Jewish community with royal permission as freehold property, to serve as the eternal resting place for the deceased.
 Over a course of several centuries it was expanded through land acquisitions.
-Approximately 50,000 to 70,000 Jews have been buried on the property, including the Torah sages of the immediate and extended family of the Vilna Gaon, R. Abraham Danzig (famed author of the "Chayei Adam”), R. Moshe Rivkes (author of the "Be’er Hagolah") and hundreds more.
+Approximately 50,000 to 70,000 Jews have been buried on the property, including the Torah sages of the immediate and extended family of the Vilna Gaon, R. Abraham Danzig (famed author of the "Chayei Adam”), R. Moshe Rivkes (author of the "Be’er Hagolah") and thousands more.

 It reached capacity in 1831, but a number of graves were maintained by descendants, up until the Nazi invasion of 1941.

 After the war, fearful of the total annihilation of the cemetery by a hostile Soviet Union, Jewish religious leaders arranged to move the remains of the holy Vilna Gaon and adjacent graves to the new Jewish cemetery at Sudervės Street in the Saltoniškės district.
 Tragically, the remaining gravestones were plundered for construction by the Soviet authority.
 In the 1960s, the Soviet regime initiated development of the Vilnius Palace of Concerts and Sports (“Sporto Rumai”), located in the center of the cemetery.
 In 1971, it opened its doors, with a seating capacity of 4,400.
 After Lithuania became independent in 1991, the building was left to deteriorate.
 It was abandoned to complete disrepair in 2004.